syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% highlight UWP %}

-//PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+//Due to platform limitations, multiple PDF files cannot be saved to disk.
+So Essential PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.

 {% endhighlight %}

 {% highlight ASP.NET Core %}

-//PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+//Due to platform limitations, multiple PDF files cannot be saved to disk.
+So Essential PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.

 {% endhighlight %}

 {% highlight Xamarin %}

-//PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+//Due to platform limitations, multiple PDF files cannot be saved to disk.
+So Essential PDF supports split the document into multiple documents only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.

 {% endhighlight %}
 {% endtabs %}